SuhayrH/TriviaMaze/README.md

 - TM-39 and TM-40 are working through backend and terminal tests, but the GUI does not yet fully show the database question gameplay.
 - Full save/load testing and File menu improvements still need more work.
 - The project still needs more MVC organization in future iterations.

+#Iteration 3 summary:

+During Iteration 3, the team focused on improving the Trivia Maze game by creating and updating the GUI, adding character selection, sprites, and better project package organization.
+The team also improved File menu Save Game and Load Game integration, tested GameMemento save/load behavior, resolved SQLite driver and questions.db setup issues, and continued cleaning up database and persistence-related code.